Enriching your business education

 The Santa Clara University Accounting Association (SCUAA) is a student-run organization that provides undergraduate accounting majors with professional and social activities designed to stimulate and develop the skills and relationships essential to an accounting career.

-SCU’s Undergraduate Marketing Network's (“UMark”) mission is to help students gain insight on marketing-related career paths through assisting undergrads' efforts to network with alumni and professionals in the marketing world.
+SCU’s Undergraduate Marketing Association (UMA) aims to help students gain insight on marketing-related career paths.
+Through panel speaker events, workshops, and company tours, we assist undergrads' efforts to learn from and network with alumni and professionals in the marketing world.